 5. How Do Customers Currently Solve This Problem?

 The competitive landscape in each target market may differ dramatically from your home market.
 Local alternatives, workarounds, and “good enough” solutions create different competitive dynamics that your entry strategy must address.
+In some markets, a strong local incumbent with deep distribution relationships will set the bar you have to clear; in others, the “current solution” is a manual workaround that undershoots consumer expectations, creating a low bar for adoption.

 The Cost of Not Validating